 \subsection{PULP Platform}

 PULP is a RISCV-based open-source platform\footnote{\url{https://github.com/pulp-platform}} built on the near-threshold computing paradigm~\cite{mittal2015survey}.
-The ultra-low-power design allows reaching outstanding energy efficiency, while data- and thread-level parallelism overcome the performance reduction at low operating voltages.
+The ultra-low-power design allows outstanding energy efficiency while data- and thread-level parallelism overcome the performance reduction at low operating voltages.

 Figure~\ref{fig:PULP_Platform} depicts the PULP System-on-Chip (SoC) top-level design.
 The microarchitecture is divided into two isolated voltage and frequency domains, managed by DC/DC and Frequency-Locked Loops (FLLs): the Fabric Controller (FC) and the Cluster (CL).
 The PULP CL consists of a configurable number of RI5CY cores, a RISCV-based processor featuring a 4-stage in-order single-issue pipeline, and supporting the RV32IMCXpulpV2 Instruction Set Architecture (ISA).
-The standard RV32IMC ISA provides integer, compressed, and multiply/divide instructions full support.
+The standard RV32IMC ISA provides support for integer, compressed, and multiply/divide instructions.
 Instead, the XpulpV2 extension enables highly energy-efficient computations with custom ML- and DSP-centric instructions.
-For that purpose, XpulpV2 includes hardware-loops, post-incrementing load/store, multiply-add instructions, as well as fixed-point, bit-manipulation, and single instruction multiple data (SIMD) support down to 8bit packed data.
+For that purpose, XpulpV2 includes hardware loops, post-incrementing load/store, multiply-add instructions, fixed-point, bit-manipulation, and single instruction multiple data (SIMD) support down to 8bit packed data.

 The PULP CL replaces traditional data caches with a Tightly Coupled Data Memory (TCDM) to reduce energy and area consumption while leveraging DSP data access pattern predictability.
 The memory acts as a size-configurable multi-banked scratchpad memory (SPM) with a banking factor of two (i.e., 8 banks for the 4-cores configuration), enabling shared-memory parallel programming models such as OpenMP~\cite{dagun1998openmp}.
-A single-cycle latency word-level interleaved logarithmic interconnect allows sharing data between TCDM and cores with a low average contention rate.
-The CL features a hierarchical instruction cache (I\$), consisting of a first private level and a second shared one.
+A single-cycle latency word-level interleaved logarithmic interconnect allows data sharing between TCDM and cores with a low average contention rate.
+The CL features a hierarchical instruction cache (I\$) consisting of a first private level and a second shared one.
 This design provides optimal performances and energy efficiency in fetching data-parallel code, reducing instruction misses, and leveraging the SIMD nature of most near-sensor processing applications.